Half of iconic Bert & I duo dies 60 years after recording

 He created the Quebec-Labrador Foundation with a goal of supporting rural communities and the environment of eastern Canada and New England.

+She said her dad was a prankster, an optimist and a larger-than-life character whose charisma attracted people.

+“He was friends with people from all walks of life.
+Really, from the bottom to the top, and he believed in them all,” she said.

-Bryan leaves behind a wife, three daughters, a bunch of grandchildren — and a heap of stories that have withstood the test of time, said Cherie Hoyt, a friend of Bryan’s who produced the “Bert and I ...
+Bryan leaves behind a wife, three daughters, a bunch of grandchildren and a great-granddaughter — and a heap of stories that have withstood the test of time, said Cherie Hoyt, a friend of Bryan’s who produced the “Bert and I ...
 Rebooted” recording with Bryan and Maine humorist Tim Sample.

 “You can listen to a good story many times without getting sick of it,” Hoyt said.
 “I know them by heart, but I still find them funny.
 I still smile.
 I still chuckle.”